rmar72/Security-Implementations/passportJWT_demo/README.md

-This demo makes use of passportJwt and some light vanilla JS
+This demo makes use of passportJwt and some light vanilla JS Run the app and see how JWTs are generated and used from the client to get back a secret from the server

+**Heads Up - this is a demo with the sole purpose to generate JWTs and send them back to the server to retrieve a secret.
+This does not cover setting up a DB, nor how to store the JWT in the client.
+Actually, for demo purposes I render the token to a paragraph element, this is by no means standard practice on how to handle a token on a client.**

 Within Index.js you'll find the setup code for passport-jwt, express, routes, as well as a mock db (premade users).

 jwt_vanilla.js is a file that has 3 different ways of making ajax calls, 1.
 XMLHttpRequest, 2. es6 fetch, 3. async/await+fetch.
-Feel free to
-uncomment/swap out functionality to see the code accomplish the same goal but in 3 different ways.
+Feel free to uncomment/swap out functionality to see the code accomplish the same goal but in 3 different ways.

-Run the app and see how JWTs are generated and used from the client to get back a secret from the server
+|

+|

+|

 If you'd like to download this particular folder plug this url https://github.com/rmar72/Security-Implementations/tree/master/passportJWT_demo into one of the following tools: